Hetzner Provider

 Section titled âEnvironment VariableâExport the Hetzner Cloud API token so KSail can manage servers:

 export HCLOUD_TOKEN=your-hetzner-api-tokenBy default, KSail reads from HCLOUD_TOKEN.
-To use a different environment variable name, set spec.cluster.hetzner.tokenEnvVar in ksail.yaml.
+To use a different environment variable name, set spec.provider.hetzner.tokenEnvVar in ksail.yaml.

 ksail.yaml Reference

-Section titled âksail.yaml ReferenceâThe Hetzner provider is configured through spec.cluster.hetzner in ksail.yaml:
+Section titled âksail.yaml ReferenceâThe Hetzner provider is configured through spec.provider.hetzner in ksail.yaml:

 |---|---|---|---|